NicoJuicy/LearnML/ml/statistics.md

 Understanding the correlations between the various columns in your dataset is an important part of the process of preparing your data for machine learning.

-You want to train your model using the columns that has the highest correlation with the target/label of your dataset.
+You want to train your model using the columns that have the highest correlation with the target/label of your dataset.

 Like covariance, the sign of the pearson correlation coefficient indicates the direction of the relationship.
 However, the values of the Pearson correlation coefficient is contrained to be between -1 and 1.